tectonic-typesetting/tectonic/docs/src/ref/v2cli.md

    `-Y` option.
 3. After a sufficient amount of time, the V1 interface will be flagged as deprecated.
-4. After more time has passed, the default will flip: if neither `-X` or `-Y` is provided, the V2 interface will be assumed rather than V1.
+4. After more time has passed, the default will flip: if neither `-X` nor `-Y` is provided, the V2 interface will be assumed rather than V1.
 5. Eventually, the V1 interface may be entirely removed.